nculwell/MathStudy/SchoolLevel.md

 - *Geometry: Seeing, Doing, Understanding*
 - *Mathematics, a Human Endeavor*

+## Sheldon Axler

+- *Algebra and Trigonometry*
+- *Precalculus*

+These overlap quite a bit; I'm not sure if there is any substantive difference between them besides the sequencing of topics.
+His other book at this level, *College Algebra*, is superfluous because it is entirely contained within *Algebra and Trigonometry*.

 ### Old books in the public domain

 These are apparently still really popular in India.